andreassolberg/jso/README.md

 JSO uses localStorage for caching tokens. localStorage is supported in Firefox 3.5+, Safari 4+, IE8+, and Chrome.
 For better compatibility use the localstorage library that is included in the example.

 JSO uses JSON serialization functions (stringify and parse).
 These are supported in Firefox 3.5, Internet Explorer 8.0 and Chrome 3.
-For better compatibility use the JSON2.js library that also is included in the example.
+For better compatibility use the JSON2.js library.